johnidm/woodpecker-lexical-analyzer/README.md

 #### Woodpecker Lexical Analyzer

-Woodpecker is a simple lexical analyzer written in Python used to explain a lexical conventions on study of compilers.
+Woodpecker is a simple lexical analyzer written in Python used to explain a lexical convention on the study of compilers.

 ![woodpecker image](woodpecker.png)